Introducing Conversation Intelligence, powered by Loris ->

 • Analyze and tag feedback sentiment automatically

-• Generate next steps from qualitative survey responses
+• Generate reports and next steps from qualitative survey responses

 • Smart dashboards and automated insights